DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/Custom_Connector_Code_Working_Version/README.md

 - View your connector's sync status
 - Configure sync frequency (hourly, daily, etc.)
 - Monitor for any errors or warnings
-- View the destination schema with the `fts_records` table in Snowflake
+- View the destination schema with the `agr_records` table in Snowflake
 - Track the data volume and record count
 - Configure schema and field mapping if needed